-Running Yoga Fitdeck Frisbee Twister Hopscotch Paint your path Erase your trace
+Running Yoga Fitdeck Skipping Frisbee Twister Hopscotch Paint your path Erase your trace

-Even in your bird feeder and pottery activities, you got outside to collect your items.
+Even in your zen garden, bird feeder and pottery activities, you got outside to collect your items.
 This goes to show how much more active we can be in our daily lives, even when we're more interested in artistic activities.
 It also shows us that we can still be active without being someone that's necessarily interested in sports or working out all the time.
-Take a look at the questions below and write down your answers on a page dedicated to each person's fitness goals and interests.
+Take a look at the questions below and write down your answers in your journal.
 Think about how you most enjoy being active and moving your body.